Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 The first version of the survey was a bit scary, especially in the stories section => it was completely reworked.

-Also, for example, initially I turned on option to shuffle the answer options for each respondent (Google Forms has such feature), but after testing on friends, I turned it off.
+Also, for example, initially I turned on option to shuffle the answers for each respondent (Google Forms has such feature), but after testing on friends, I turned it off.
 The options usually go in some logical order (for example, in descending order of realism), shuffling makes people constantly jump between semantically opposite parts of answers space.
 This leads to confusion and suffering.

 ### Made mistakes